 These are all common questions when it comes to sorting through all the threats you’re trying to address in your endpoint and network security.

-To ensure you’re choosing the right cybersecurity protections for your Los Angeles area business, it’ s important to have an understanding of the threats you’re facing and how they differ.
+To ensure you’re choosing the right cybersecurity protections for your Los Angeles area business or law firm, it’ s important to have an understanding of the threats you’re facing and how they differ.

 What is Malware?